apache/incubator-kie-kogito-runtimes/README_DEPENDENCIES.txt

     * drools-compiler - required as rules are generated and compiled
     * drools-decisiontables - contains the spreadsheet compiler for both XLS and CSV
-    * poi - for parsing Excel spreadsheets.
-If you are only using CSV, can skip this.
+    * jexcelapi - for parsing Excel spreadsheets.

 The most common use case is for COMPILER - this allows rules to be loaded from their source form, and includes the runtime engine of course.